MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 # Use AI Builder models in Power Apps

 With the use of [Power Fx](/power-platform/power-fx/overview), the open-source low-code formulas, you can add more powerful and flexible integrations of AI models into your Power App.
 AI model prediction formulas can be integrated with any controls in canvas app.
-For example, you can detect the language of text in a text input control and output the results to a label control as can be seen in Use a model with controls section below.
+For example, you can detect the language of text in a text input control and output the results to a label control as can be seen in the [Use a model with controls](#use-a-model-with-controls) section below.

 ## Requirements